 - The complaint clearly falls outside the relevant Code of Ethics

-- Incident was more than 3 years ago unless the PPO decides it would be reasonable and in the public interest to allow the complaint to proceed
+- Incident was more than 3 years ago unless the Ethics Officer decides it would be reasonable and in the public interest to allow the complaint to proceed

 - The complainant cannot or will not provide sufficient information within a reasonable timeframe for a decision to be made